Month: August 2015

 There are many dimensions to big data: A huge sample of data (volume), which becomes your universal set and supports deep analysis as well as temporal and spatial analysis; A variety of data (structured and unstructured) that often does not lend itself to SQL based analytics; and often data streaming in (velocity) from multiple sources – an area that will become even more important in the era of the Internet of Things.
 These are the “Three V’s” people have talked about for the past five years.

-Some products try to be “All Vs to all people,” but generally, what works best is a complementary, integrated set of tools working together as services within a single platform.
+Some products try to be “All Vs to all people,” but generally, what works best is a complementary and integrated set of tools working together as a service within a single platform.
 It makes a lot of sense.
 So, back to object databases.

 An area where VOD excels is with the near real-time processing of streaming data.
 The reason it is so adept at this task is the way that objects are mapped out in the database.
 They do so in a way that essentially mirrors reality.
-So, optionality is not a problem – no disjoint queries or missed data, no complex query gyrations to get the correct data set, etc. Things like sparse indexing are no problem with VOD.
+So, optionality is not a problem – no disjoint queries or missed data, no complex query gyrations to get the correct data set, etc. Things like sparse indexing are not a problem with VOD.
 This means that pattern matching is quick and easy, as well as more traditional rule and look-up validation.
-Polymorphism allows objects, functions, and even data to have multiple forms.
+Polymorphism allows objects, functions, and even data to have multiple forms – something else that mirrors real life (just think about the variations of a peripheral device called a “printer”).

-VOD does more by allowing data to be more, which is ideal for environments where change is the norm.
-Cyber Security, Fraud Detection, Threat Detection, Logistics, and Heuristic Load Optimization.
-In each case, performance, accuracy, and adaptability are the key to success.
+VOD and products like it do more by allowing data to be more, which is ideal for environments where change is the norm, such as: Cyber Security; Fraud Detection; Threat Detection; Logistics; and Heuristic Load Optimization.
+In each case, performance, accuracy, and adaptability are the key to ongoing success.

 These are indeed exciting times!